scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/index.rst

 The PCA Shutoff App
 *******************
-Running on a medical application platform (MAP), the PCA shutoff app oversees usage of a patient controlled analgesia (PCA) infusion pump; turning off the delivery of narcotic should it detect the possibility of patient overdose.
+Running on a medical application platform (**MAP**), the PCA shutoff application configures an interoperable system of medical devices to ensure that a patient controlled analgesia infusion pump *cannot* deliver an overdose of narcotic.
+If its monitoring devices measure inappropriate physiological responses in the patient, the **app** will shut the PCA pump down, preventing further delivery of narcotic.

 Contents: